Skip to main content

 Step 1:

-But the size of that run difference has to be considered in proportion to what is usually called the “run environment”: the run environment for a team being just R + OR, the total runs scored by both teams combined in all of our subject team’s games.
+But the size of that differential has to be considered in proportion to what is commonly called the “run environment”.
+The run environment for a team is simply R + OR: the total runs scored by both teams combined in all of that subject team’s games.
 To perhaps better see that, if we imagine a league in which the run environment is, say, 6 runs, then obviously any one run is pretty important, and a seasonal average one-run (per game) difference between runs scored and runs allowed will loom large.
 On the other hand, if the run environment were not 6 runs but, say, 12 runs, then any one run in a game will mean rather less, and a seasonal-average difference of one run per game isn’t as big a factor in determining likely wins.

 So now our tentative formula is the run differential proportioned to the run environment, so: